-- All individuals, including Permit Holders, who work with or are authorized to possess licensed or registered sources of radiation are required to satisfactorily complete appropriate radiation safety training course(s) offered by the EHS-RSS and/or demonstrate competence on that subject matter by scoring at least 70% on a test administered or approved by the EHS-RSS.
+- 1. All individuals, including principal investigators, who work with or are authorized to possess licensed or registered sources of radiation are required to satisfactorily complete appropriate radiation safety training course(s) offered by the EHSD and/or demonstrate competence on that subject matter by scoring at least 70% on a test administered or approved by the EHSD.
 The following standard courses are offered: - a.
-General Radiation Safety Training for Open Isotope Users a broad-based training course for users of unsealed radioactive material - b.
-Sealed Source User Safety Training a specific training course focusing on special needs of sealed source users - c.
-Radioactive Material Transportation Training training for persons who ship, receive, or transport radioactive materials - Veterinary School Radiation Safety Training-training course provided to Veterinary school employees who may work with radioactive animals, diagnostic and/or treatment involving radiation producing devices, and in nuclear medicine. - 2.
-Each Permit Holder is responsible for providing and documenting laboratoryspecific training to individuals (including students) who work with licensed or registered sources of radiation under the Permit Holder's control.
+General Radiation Safety Training for Open Isotope Users a broad-based training course for users of unsealed radioactive material - Sealed Source User Safety Training a specific training course focusing on special needs of sealed source users - c.
+Radioactive Material Transportation Training training for persons who ship, receive, or transport radioactive materials. - 2.
+Each Permittee is responsible for providing and documenting laboratory-specific training to individuals (including students) who work with licensed or registered sources of radiation under the Permittee's control.
 This training shall address, as applicable, - a.
-Area restrictions where radioactive materials are to be used within the lab(s) and restrictions on that use
+Area restrictions where radioactive materials are to be used within the lab(s) and restrictions on that use - b.

-- b.
 Location and procedures for radioactive material storage and security - c.
 Posting locations for required signs and notices - d.
-Walk-through review of protocols involving radiation sources - e.
+Walk-through review of protocols involving radiation sources

+- e.
 Special handling techniques which will minimize exposures when handling radionuclides - f.
 Availability of protective equipment and clothing - g.
 Radioactive material accountability - 3.
 Radiation safety training shall be provided to persons who frequent areas where radioactive materials are used or stored, but who do not work with those materials.
-Examples include custodians, clerical personnel, etc. Except for the custodial staff, this training shall be the responsibility of the Permit Holder.
-Custodial staff shall receive radiation safety training through their administrative department (Facilities Services).
+Examples include custodians, clerical personnel, etc. Except for the custodial staff, this training shall be the responsibility of the Permittee.
+Custodial staff shall receive radiation safety training through their administrative department (Physical Plant).
 Such training shall include - a. a brief discussion of hazards of radiation and radioactive materials - b. recognition of warning signs - c. areas from which such persons are restricted - d. person(s) to contact in the event of incident or emergency - 4.
-EHS-RSS provided refresher training shall be conducted at least once every two years for all individuals, including Permit Holders, who work with licensed sources of radiation, who are authorized to possess same, or who are listed as "authorized users" on a permit. - All training shall be documented and maintained on file by the Permit Holder.
+EHSD provided refresher training shall be conducted at least once each two years for all individuals, including Permittees, who work with licensed sources of radiation, who are authorized to possess same, or who are listed as "authorized users" on a permit. - All training shall be documented and maintained on file by the Permittee.
 Training documentation shall include - a. course title - b. content of the training (outline, course description, etc.) - c. instructor name - d. date of training - e. printed name of trainee(s) - f. signature or initials of trainee(s) - g.
 Department Name - h.
 Permit Holder Name - 6.
-Copies of individual employee training records from EHS-RSS training courses are available from the EHS-RSS.
+Copies of individual employee training records from EHSD training courses are available from the EHSD.